 6.45am: Early Markets – Asia / Australia

-Stocks in the Asia-Pacific region were mostly higher on Friday following an overnight jump in US indices.
+Stocks in major Asia-Pacific markets were mostly higher on Wednesday.

 Proactive Australia news: